NSHipster/articles/2014-08-18-swift-literal-convertible.md

 extension Regex: StringLiteralConvertible {
     typealias ExtendedGraphemeClusterLiteralType = StringLiteralType

-    static func convertFromExtendedGraphemeClusterLiteral(value: ExtendedGraphemeClusterLiteralType) -> Regex {
-        return self(pattern: value)
+    init(unicodeScalarLiteral value: UnicodeScalarLiteralType) {
+        self.pattern = "\(value)"
     }

-    static func convertFromStringLiteral(value: StringLiteralType) -> Regex {
-        return self(pattern: value)
+    init(extendedGraphemeClusterLiteral value: ExtendedGraphemeClusterLiteralType) {
+        self.pattern = value
     }

+    init(stringLiteral value: StringLiteralType) {
+        self.pattern = value
     }
+}
 ```

-> `StringLiteralConvertible` itself inherits from the `ExtendedGraphemeClusterLiteralConvertible` protocol. `ExtendedGraphemeClusterLiteralType` is an internal type representing a `String` of length 1.
-In order to implement `convertFromExtendedGraphemeClusterLiteral()`, `ExtendedGraphemeClusterLiteralType` can be `typealias`'d to `StringLiteralType`.
+> `StringLiteralConvertible` itself inherits from the `ExtendedGraphemeClusterLiteralConvertible` protocol, which in turn inherits from `UnicodeScalarLiteralConvertible`. `ExtendedGraphemeClusterLiteralType` is an internal type representing a `String` of length 1, while `UnicodeScalarLiteralType` is an internal type representing a `Character`.
+In order to implement the required `init`s, `ExtendedGraphemeClusterLiteralType` and `UnicodeScalarLiteralType` can be `typealias`'d to `StringLiteralType` and `Character`, respectively.

 Now, we can do this: